2G case: Supreme Court quashes 122 telecoms licences

 NEW DELHI The Supreme Court ordered on Thursday telecoms licences issued under a scandal-tainted 2008 sale be revoked, striking a decisive blow against corruption that plagues the country and roiling the world's second biggest cellular market.

-The licences affected include those held by Unitech Wireless, a joint venture of Telenor and Indian real estate firm Unitech, which has been the most aggressive of the newer operators and had more than 36 million subscribers in the country as of December.
+The licences affected include those held by Unitech Wireless, a joint venture of Norway's state-backed Telenor and Indian real estate firm Unitech (UNTE.NS), which has been the most aggressive of the newer operators and had more than 36 million subscribers in the country as of December.

 "We have been unfairly treated as we simply followed the government process we were asked to," the Telenor joint venture, which operates as Uninor, said in a statement.